chilio/laravel-dusk-ci/README.md

 You are encouraged to use this **docker image** for testing purposes in **gitlab ci environments**, or anywhere else. **[MIT license](https://github.com/chilio/laravel-dusk-ci/blob/master/LICENSE)**.

-This works out of the box for laravel 5.5 and probably for next versions (you can always try other tags in the future).
+This works out of the box for laravel 5.5 and probably for next versions (you can always try other tags/versions in the future).

 This is really simple to set up for your own **CI testing environment**.